 Once your visa is issued you should make sure that you check your visa is the right type of visa for you, and has the correct length of time.
 You should report any errors to the Entry Clearance Officer (ECO) as it may not always be possible to correct any mistakes once you have left your country.

 You should check the vignette in your passport as well as your immigration decision letter.
-If you have applied for a Tier 4 (General) student visa you will need to check the following:
+If you have applied for a Student Visa you will need to check the following: